Saudi Arabia’s 2034 World Cup bid boosted by Indonesia changing sides after Australia co-host talks

 Infantino has long been a close ally of Saudi soccer and the kingdom’s Crown Prince Mohammed bin Salman, and FIFA’s surprise decision two weeks ago to fast-track bidding for the 2034 men’s tournament was seen as favorable for them.

+After an initial technical problem connecting to the meeting, Saudi federation president Yasser al Misehal said: “It’s always known that Asia is always united.”

+“We have been overwhelmed by a huge number of supporting letters, announcements from all over the world.
+This puts a big responsibility on us to really deliver a successful bid,” said al Misehal.
+He is a member of the FIFA Council and likely candidate for the AFC presidency in 2027, the year Saudi Arabia hosts the men’s Asian Cup.

-Only members of the AFC and Oceania’s soccer body — New Zealand and scattered Pacific islands – can bid for the 2034 tournament, FIFA said this month, after accepting a single 2030 co-host bid teaming Europe, Africa and South America across six nations.
+The Infantino-chaired FIFA Council agreed two weeks ago only members of the AFC and Oceania’s soccer body — New Zealand and scattered Pacific islands – can bid for the 2034 tournament, and also accepted just a single 2030 co-host bid teaming Europe, Africa and South America across six nations.

 FIFA give federations in Asia and Oceania an Oct.
 31 deadline to show interest and just one month more to submit a detailed bidding agreement with government support.